Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Possible Realization Schemes

 \subsubsection{Rotating order and CEP transition in the driven ferrimagnet}

 To that end we consider an equilibrium spin system on a cubic lattice.
 The system is assumed to have an anisotropy breaking the $SO(3)$ spin symmetry down to $U(1)$ rotations within an easy $xy$ plane and a $\mathbb{Z}_2$ reflection symmetry along the $z$-axis.
 We assume the system spontaneously orders in the easy plane for equilibrium temperatures $T<T_N$ constituting an $xy$ (anti)ferromagnet.
 Furthermore it can undergo a ferrimagnetic Ising like transition below a temperature $T_c<T_N$ where an out of plane magnetization along the $z$-axis develops.
 Instances of systems showing such type of phase transitions are, for example, found in Refs.~\cite{Suergers2014,Omi2021,McConnell2012}.
 In the vicinity of this phase transition the slow, long wavelength dynamics is captured by the $U(1)$ Goldstone mode of the order in the $xy$ plane, $\theta$, and an Ising variable $m_z$ describing the ferrimagnetic order parameter.
+We thus construct the effective dynamics for these degrees of freedom.
+Since there is no additional conserved charge, there is no hydrodynamic modes that need to be considered on top of them.
 The symmetries act as

 Since the reflection and $U(1)$ rotation do not commute the symmetry group of this system is $U(1)\ltimes\mathbb{Z}_2\cong O(2)$.
 We now drive the system out of thermal equilibrium by applying a rapidly oscillating magnetic field with amplitude $B_0$.
 Since the drive is very fast, the effective dynamics of $\theta$ and $m_z$ is still Markovian and the drive effectively couples the Ising and the Goldstone mode.
+The $O(2)$ symmetry of the system, the absence of conserved currents and the markovianity of the long time dynamics indicate, that its coarse grained dynamics will be described the $O(N=2)$ model discussed above.
+We derive the effective dynamics of the spatially averaged collective Goldstone and Ising modes $\langle\theta\rangle,\,\langle m\rangle$ explicitly from a microscopic model in Sec.~\ref{subsec:microscopic_ferri}.
+Since the correlation length $\xi$ is orders of magnitude larger than the microscopic lattice spacing, $\xi\gg a$, the spatial fluctuations of the dynamics can be treated in a continuum limit with emergent rotational symmetry in space, as usual for the effective dynamics close to a critical point.
+We thus model the spatial fluctuations beyond the effective single mode with phenomenological constants $K_\theta,\,K_0,\,K_m$ at order $\nabla^2$.
 This procedure yields the following effective dynamics

 where $\alpha_{\theta,m_z}$ stem from the Gilbert damping of the original spin system. $\xi_\theta,\xi_{m}$ are respective Gaussian white noises which close to equilibrium are set by temperature and $\alpha_{\theta,m_z}$. $V$ is an Ising potential for the ferrimagnetic order parameter, which can be parametrised as